Skip to main content

 Cross-border payouts

 Average cross-border remittance costs run 6–8%.
 Your cost on Polygon is fractions of a cent.
-Build a corridor that moves USDC in both directions across borders.
-The spread is the product margin.
+Build a corridor that moves USDC in both directions across borders — the spread, plus your on-chain markup, is the margin.

 Best for: remittance products, gig-economy payout platforms, diaspora-focused fintech.